silverstripe/silverstripe-activedirectory/docs/en/developer.md

 	// Show the LDAP Login form
 	Authenticator::register_authenticator('LDAPAuthenticator');

-You can unregister the default authenticator by adding this line
+You can unregister the default authenticator by adding this line:

 	Authenticator::unregister('MemberAuthenticator');